This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 The U.S. Veterans Affairs Administration (VA) provides resources for veterans who were made sick by asbestos during service, including those who served in the U.S. Army.
 These resources can help veterans seek disability and other types of compensation.
 Veterans may also choose to file lawsuits to seek additional compensation and recognition of responsibility.
 These are typically filed against the manufacturing companies that made the materials that made them sick.

 What is Asbestos and Why Was it Used in the Army?

 Asbestos is a mineral that can be used to insulate and fireproof materials.
 It can also be used to strengthen materials like drywall and cement.
 As a natural mineral that can be mined, asbestos has been around and in use for thousands of years.
-It wasn’t until the 1900s, though, that people started to realize just how dangerous it could be.
+It wasn’t until the last fifty years, though, that people started to realize just how dangerous it could be.

 How Asbestos Causes Illness

-Asbestos is a natural mineral, but it is also carcinogenic, meaning it causes cancers in humans.
-Asbestos is made up of bundles of small fibers that can be easily broken apart.
-These fibers, when airborne, can be inhaled or ingested accidentally.
+Asbestos is a natural mineral, but it is also carcinogenic, meaning it can cause cancer in humans.
+Asbestos is made up of bundles of small fibers that can easily break apart.
+These fibers are like microscopic needles, and when airborne, can be inhaled or ingested accidentally.
 They then become lodged in tissues of the body, most often those in the airways.
-Lodged there these fibers cause irritation and damage, and in some people they cause mutations in cells that can lead to cancer.
+Lodged there these fibers cause irritation and damage, and in some people they cause mutations in cells that lead to cancer.

 Asbestos-related illnesses don’t usually show up for decades after the initial exposure, which means that Army veterans are being diagnosed decades after service with things like lung cancer, asbestosis, and mesothelioma.
-The long latency period also means that once it has been diagnosed, an asbestos illness is very difficult to treat or cure, and most likely is deadly.
+The long latency period also means that once it has been diagnosed, an asbestos illness is very difficult to treat or cure, and in most cases it is terminal.